Being Cabin Crew | The Ugly Truth Part 5

 I have worked in first class including the galley many times, and am aware of the importance around food number and orders.
 There were 9 passengers in total in first class so I was confident that any food ordered would have been available, however I take into account if large amounts of the same food are being ordered and take alternative orders.
 There was no danger of running out of any food on a flight with so few passengers, and we had staff travellers as well who can change orders if required.

 The number of each meal choice loaded varies depending on the number of customers.
-With twenty customers we probably had something like twenty six meals.
-Even with a full cabin we can still be left in a position where some people may not be able to have their first choice.
+With twenty customers we probably had something like twenty four meals.
+Catering is always very tight.

 The correct way to deliver the service however as per the service procedures manual is covered in detail during the First Class Service Training Day.
 Bart would have attended this course quite recently.

-Irrespective of that, as already stated there were TWENTY customers in the cabin not nine.
+Irrespective of that, as already stated there were twenty customers in the cabin not nine.